dgamboa/writing-stage/wallet-tutorial-text.md

 The implementation is followed by a challenge that aims to give you just enough instructions and references to allow you to implement the functionality on your own if you want to take a shot at it.
 This allows you to exercise [active recall](https://en.wikipedia.org/wiki/Active_recall) and increases your mind's ability to make connections.

+> ADD IMAGE OF STRUCTURE: concept (warm up) -> implementation (guided learning) -> challenge (individual reps)

 ### Wallet Preview

-By the time you're done with this tutorial, you'll have a functional wallet capable of changing the state of the Solana blockchain by receiving and transferring on-chain funds.
+By the time you're done with this tutorial, you'll have a functional wallet capable of changing the state of the Solana blockchain by receiving and transferring onchain funds.
 In [Step 2](#step-2-creating-a-wallet), we'll generate a 12-word phrase that will grant us access to a wallet.

 ![](./public/create.png)